Itera/webpack-student-course/5-exercise/README.md

 }
 ```

-This will emit the image to the `.dist` folder with a random name, and inject it's path into the `clockImage` variable.
+This will emit the image to the `.dist` folder with a randomly generated name, and inject the path of this file into the `clockImage` variable of the bundle.
+Note that you won't see this in the dist folder when using the dev server, as it works in memory.

 4. Re-run `npm start` to pick up the new config.